silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Stark/connect-a-business-hub-for-stark.md

 ---
-description: This article describes how to connect a business hub to centrally manage the users of Stark from Cerby.
+description: "This article describes how to connect a business hub to centrally manage the users of Stark from Cerby."
 intercom_id: 10396996
 ---